-Students will be asked to write a 10-page report providing evidence on 10 gender-based differences and/or similarities for a country of their choice (excluding Canada and the US).
+Students will be asked to write a report providing 10 gender based differences or similarities for a country of their choice (excluding Canada and the US).
 The report will be presented in class on the day it is due.
-More details on the content and format of the report will be provided on the first day of class and later during the term.
-Final exam questions will test students' knowledge of the differences and similarities for some (randomly chosen) countries presented in class.
+More details on the content and format of the report will be provided on the first day of class.